ben-grande/qusal/docs/SALT.md

 name: keys
 {# Enforce qube settings #}
 force: True
-{# Only run this state if the requirements are executed succesfully #}
+{# Only run this state if the requirements are executed successfully #}
 require:
-  {# Ensure succesfull 'qvm.clone' run to create 'tpl-keys-clone'
+  {# Ensure successful 'qvm.clone' run to create 'tpl-keys-clone'
      This module was executed in the 'clone_template' macro #}
   - qvm: tpl-keys-clone
 {# If qube does not exist, create it with the specified settings #}